 The Board has established three committees: the Audit Committee, the Remuneration Committee and the Nominations Committee.

-Audit Committee – Royston Hoggarth is the Chairman of the Audit Committee given his “recent and relevant” financial experience in a variety of Chairman, Chief Executive and non-executive director roles and given his prior experience as Chairman of the Axon Group plc Audit Committee.
-Chuck Pol is also a member of the Audit Committee.
+Audit Committee – Tina Whitley is the Chair of the Audit Committee given her “recent and relevant” financial experience as a Chief Executive and non-executive director role.

-Remuneration Committee – Chuck Pol is the Chairman of the Remuneration Committee which also comprises Royston Hoggarth.
+Remuneration Committee – Chuck Pol is the Chairman of the Remuneration Committee which also comprises Royston Hoggarth, Jacques Tredoux and Tina Whitley.

-Nominations Committee – Chuck Pol is the Chairman of the Nominations Committee which also comprises Royston Hoggarth, Jacques Tredoux, Klaas van der Leest and Andrew Walker.
+Nominations Committee – Chuck Pol is the Chairman of the Nominations Committee which also comprises Royston Hoggarth, Jacques Tredoux, Klaas van der Leest and Nitil Patel.
+The attendance of directors at meetings held during the financial year ended 31 March 2022 is summarised below:

 |Board meetings||Audit Committee||Remuneration Committee|